bersling/tsmean-amp/app/pages/articles/encoding/unicode-and-utf-8-tutorial-for-dummies.md

 - 😍: After having read in all those bits, we're now arriving at the next byte: `11110000`.
 Wow, looks like a four byte character since the header is `11110`!
 So we'll collect the bytes: `11110000 10011111 10011000 10001101`, then drop the header bits and get: `000 011111 011000 001101 = 128525 = 😍`

 We've successfully read a binary sequence encoded in UTF-8! `🥳 = U+1F973 = 11110000 10011111 10100101 10110011`

-Notice how for each byte the last header bit is the first zero of the byte!

 Now the historical reason why UTF-8 is exactly this way has some more interesting details to it, of which I'd just like to mention two: